raspberrypilearning/catch-the-bus/en/quiz1/question_3.md

 ```

   --- feedback ---
-This code will make the dog move, but only once.
-There's no loop here so the code will not repeat.
+This code makes the dog move, but only once.
+There is no loop here, so the code does not repeat.
   --- /feedback ---

 - ()